Title: A Watcher's Word

 Length of chapter: 3500

 Setting: Post Chosen but AU straight away.
 So no comics and no Angel Season 5.

 Buffy glared at Giles but to little avail.
-His focus was on Robin and he was grinning stupidly.
-She turned to her boss, as Head of the New Council of Watchers she was used to him acting more rationally.
-She hadn’t known he even owned a gun.
+He was grunning stupidly and his entire focus was on Robin, not her.
+She turned to her boss, as Head of the New Council of Watchers she was used to Robin acting more rationally than this.
+Yet he was holding a gun on Giles when she hadn’t known he even owned such a thing.
 Firearms were surprisingly ineffective against demons but she knew the damage they could do to humans and didn’t want to see what one could do to Giles.

 “You first, Wood,” Giles answered provocatively.

-He cut her off.
-“Drunk?
+Robin cut her off: “Drunk?
 Irresponsible?
 Dangerous?
 Yeah I get that.”
-Buffy couldn’t help thinking that Giles looked tremendously sober now and a small nagging voice at the back of her brain questioned whether he’d even been drunk in the first place.
-The smell of alcohol was all from his rather distracting jacket.
-His boots were scuffed but not old.
-His pants were dusty but no more than could come from the subway and day to day life in the Fall.
+Buffy couldn’t help thinking that Giles looked tremendously sober now, and a small nagging voice at the back of her brain questioned whether he’d even been drunk in the first place.
+The smell of alcohol was all from his rather distracting jacket but his boots were scuffed but not old and though his pants were dusty, no more so than could come from the subway and day to day life in the Fall.
 Robin meanwhile, all sharp lines and cashmere topcoat, was still pointing the gun and still looking pissed as hell.
 “How did he get in here?”

 Giles waved his cutlass rather recklessly and replied, “Maybe you're not as safe in here as you think."